-Certificate of Advanced Study in School Management (C.S.M.) -30 credits beyond master's degree
+Certificate of Advanced Study (C.A.S.) - 30 credits beyond master's degree

 Upon completion of the M.Ed. or the postmaster's 18-credit program and 27 months of successful teaching, students are eligible for certification as Administrator I (Assistant in Administration, Supervisor in Central Administration, Supervisor in Instruction).
-All candidates for a degree or certificate are to take the School Leaders Licensure Assessment (SLLA) or other assessment that may be required for certification as Administrator II (principal) by the Maryland State Department of Education.
-Students are strongly encouraged to have scores from this assessment forwarded to Lovola for data collection and program analysis and improvement.
+All candidates for a degree or certificate are to take